 18. My father was the best listener I’ve ever known.
 Knowing I could always count on him to listen, not interrupt, care, and offer advice provided so much comfort and calm in my life.

-20. My parents sent me to a college in a city where I would be surrounded by people from dozens of countries.
+20. My parents taught me to never discriminate.
+They sent me to a college in a city where I would be surrounded by people from dozens of countries.
 I never heard either of them speak a disparaging word about people based on their gender, race, religion, or sexual orientation.
 To the contrary, my father once told me, “Be so busy working on trying to find ways to maximize your own potential that you don’t have time left to judge others.”
-Their example taught me to embrace all people.

 While I can never forgive my parents for not letting me stay up to watch the rescue episode of Gilligan’s Island in 1978, their contributions to my life certainly overshadow this error in judgement.
-Their way wasn’t necessarily the right way for everyone but it was the right way for me.
 The lessons they shared with me and the unconditional love they offered made my life worth living and shaped me into the person I am today.
 The way they raised me inspired me to dedicate my life to causes greater than my own self-interest.

-I hope you find this list helpful and I hope it inspires you to be the best parent you can be for your children.
+I hope you find this story helpful and I hope it inspires you to be the best parent you can be for your children.
+Never underestimate your impact as a parent.
+Follow your instincts and give it everything you’ve got.
 You have enormous power to make a difference in their lives and the world.